pspreethi/pspreethi/README.md

 🚀 Learning and exploring Generative AI <br>
 🧑‍💻 Working on projects related to data science. <br>
-📖 Participating in Kaggle and Google Generative AI intensive courses. <br>
+📖 Participating in Kaggle and Google Generative AI courses. <br>

 ## 🌟 Featured Projects